pedrohso7/CleanArchitetureMobileProjectTemplate/README.md

 ## ✦ Usage
 <p align="justify">
 To start using this template, fork this repo and start using.
-Make sure you created your .env on the root path following .env.example to run and, then, run the following command in the root path too:
+Make sure you created your .env on the root path following .env.example and, then, run the following command in the root path too:
 </p>

 ```